How to apply for a study programme in the Amsterdam Area

-Once you’ve answered ‘what are you going to do with your life?’ and other existential questions, you will need to enrol in a study programme.
+Once you’ve answered ‘what are you going to do with your life?’ and other existential questions, you'll need to enrol in a study programme.
 If you’re in your final year of secondary school, this can be a very busy time, so we’ve created a basic guide to the application process (and thankfully it’s a lot easier than final exams).

 Check that you meet the entry requirements

 Courses can vary considerably, so check what’s required from your education provider, paying close attention to the closing dates.
 Art schools and creative programmes may ask for a portfolio of your work, for example.
-You can compare your country’s qualifications with the Dutch equivalent via the EP Nuffic website to make sure your hard work doesn’t get lost in translation.
+You can compare your country’s qualifications with the Dutch equivalent via the Nuffic website to make sure your hard work doesn’t get lost in translation.

 And the language requirements